aponcedeleonch/Spotify-helper/README.md

 ```sh
 python spotify_helper.py -a play_saved_songs
 ```
+**Note**: Before you ran this command you need to have an active Spotify session, in other words, be playing a song at some device.
+The songs added to the queue by this command will get added to the queue of your active device.

 You can adjust the number of songs you want to send to the queue with the parameter. `--num_play_songs`, e.g.
 ```sh